-Aside from a loss of sensation and movement, patients with a spinal cord injury may also experience bladder and bowel complications.
+Aside from having a loss of sensation and movement, patients with a spinal cord injury may also experience bladder and bowel complications.
 Spinal cord injuries often affect fertility in males.
-If the spinal cord injury is high, for example C-1 or C-2, the patient may need a respirator or diaphragmatic pacemaker to breathe properly.
+If the spinal cord injury is high (example, C-1 or C-2), the patient may need a respirator or diaphragmatic pacemaker to breathe properly.

-There are currently over a quarter million people with spinal cord injuries living in the United States.
+Spinal cord injury occurs in various countries throughout the world with an annual incidence of 15 to 40 cases per million.
 For some of these people, the injury is the result of a disease, such as polio or spina bifida.
 However, for most, the spinal cord injury is the result of trauma.
 The leading traumatic cause of spinal cord injuries is automobile accidents, causing 44 percent of all injuries.
-Other causes of spinal cord injuries, in descending order of frequency, include violence (e.g., gunshot wounds), falls, and sports.
+Other causes of spinal cord injuries, in descending order of frequency, include violence (gunshot wounds, for example), falls, and sports.
 While sports only account for 8 percent of all spinal cord injuries, 60 percent of those sports-related injuries are a result of diving accidents.
 For spinal cord injuries occurring over age 45, falls overtake automobile accidents as the number one cause.

 Males account for over 80 percent of patients with spinal cord injuries.
 The average patient age is 33, but the most frequent age of injury is 19.